-

 In your country, are there any rules with respect to the confidentiality of arbitration proceedings?

-Putting to rest debates about the existence or inexistence of an implied duty of confidentiality, article 27 L. 5016/2023 makes it plain that there is no default rule and the parties, or failing them the tribunal, must decide whether the proceedings, pleadings, hearings, and resulting decisions are confidential or not.
-This will bring clarity and also opens the door to transparency, especially in cases involving matters of public interest.
+Putting to rest debates about the existence or inexistence of an implied duty of confidentiality, Article 27 L. 5016/2023 makes it plain that there is no default rule and the parties, or failing them the tribunal, must decide whether the proceedings, pleadings, hearings, and resulting decisions are confidential or not.

 -

-In domestic arbitral proceedings the final allocation of costs is made in the final award pursuant to article 882 para.
-3 GrCCP.
-In international commercial arbitral proceedings having their seat in Greece the allocation of costs may also be made with a separate award following the issuance of the final award pursuant to article 41 para.
-4 L. 5016/2023.
+In domestic arbitral proceedings, the final allocation of costs is made in the final award (Article 882 para.
+3 GrCCP).
+Under Article 41 para.
+4 L. 5016/2023, the allocation of costs may also be made with a separate award following the issuance of the final award.

-This question is governed by the substantive law applicable to the merits of the dispute.
-Under Greek substantive law all questions posed are to be answered in the affirmative as regards default interest.
+This question is governed by the substantive law applicable to the merits of the dispute. and is to be answered in the affirmative as regards default interest.
 Controversy exists as to litigation interest i.e. interest accrued only by virtue of initiation of litigation.
-According to the prevailing view in case law, a Request for arbitration does not trigger litigation interest since the Request for Arbitration is merely notified and not stricto sensu “served upon” the Respondent (service of process is a prerequisite for litigation interest under Greek law).
+According to the prevailing view in case law, a Request for arbitration does not trigger litigation interest since this is merely notified and not stricto sensu “served upon” the Respondent (service of process is a prerequisite for litigation interest under Greek law).
 In legal literature the opposite view prevails on the assumptions that this is merely a technicality and that arbitration proceedings constitute litigation not to be distinguished by State Court proceedings in relation to litigation interest.

 -